anvoz/CodeIgniter-Skeleton/README.md

 ## Guidelines

-### Render a page
+### Rendering page (with base view)

+Base view (masterview) is a well-designed HTML page based on `Bootstrap` and [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate) template.
 ```
+[PHP]
 class Welcome extends MY_Controller {
     // URL: {$site_url}/welcome/example
     public function example()
     {
         $this->load->library('template');
         // The below function is as same as $this->load->view('welcome/example')
-        // but its output will be placed inside a base view (masterview)
+        // but its output will be placed inside a base view
         $this->template->load_view('welcome/example');
     }
 }
 ```
-Base view is located at `application/views/base_view.php`.
-It is a well-designed HTML page with an empty body that is based on `Bootstrap` and [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate) template.

 Use other methods of the `Template` library to customize base view: `set_layout`, `set_title`, `set_description`, `add_metadata`, `add_js`, `add_css`.

-### Render a pagelet
+### Rendering pagelet

+A single web page should be broken down into small pieces which are called pagelets.
+Pagelet is a set of self-contained MVC and Javascript functions that should be loaded independently via both normal page render and ajax request render.
 ```
+[PHP]
 // Must extend MY_Controller to use HMVC Modular Extensions
 class Welcome extends MY_Controller {
-    // Pagelet should have prefix _pagelet_
+    // Pagelet should have _pagelet_ prefix
     public function _pagelet_example()
     {
         $this->load->view('welcome/pagelet_example');
     }
 }
 ```
-Use `Modules::run('welcome/_pagelet_example')` to get the pagelet HTML output.
+Use `Modules::run('welcome/_pagelet_example')` to get pagelet HTML output.

-### Write Javascript inside the page's body
+### Writing Javascript inside the page body
 ```
+[PHP]
 $this->_load_script('$(function() {
     console.log("The DOM is loaded.");
 });');
 ```
-To minify blocking time while the browser is executing the script, the script will be queued and only be executed after the page is completely rendered.
+To minify blocking time while the browser is executing Javascript, the script will be queued and only be executed after the page is completely rendered.

-Lengthy script should be packed in a Javascript file but its starting function should be called here.

-### Execute functions after all of the required Javascript files were loaded
+### Executing function after all of the required Javascript files were loaded
 ```
+[JS]
 CIS.Script.require('{$js_file_path}', function() {
     console.log("Plugins are loaded.");
     $(function() {